dhruv-porwal/LibraryMgmtSystemAxicom/README.md

-SQLite + Android - Complete Tutorial
+SQLite + Android - To Create a Library Management System

-Note: Video tutorials will be available on my Youtube channel (Stevdza-San) soon.
+This has been develope by Dhruv.